Weighing the Benefits and Risks of Screening Mammography

 You’re exposed to a small amount of radiation during a mammogram.

-While the radiation exposure during mammography can increase the risk of breast cancer over time, this increased risk is very small [5-7].
+While the radiation exposure during mammography can increase the risk of breast cancer over time, this increase in risk is very small [5-8].

 Learn more about radiation exposure during a mammogram.